SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Determination of such preferences is up to the user or application(s) and out of scope of this document.
 However, it illustrates the need for explicit signaling of preferences to the network.

+REQ-CLIENT-DECIDES: The receiving client determines importance of packets it receives, as the client may have changing needs over time.

 # Operational Considerations {#operational}